kiboschool/course-frontend-web-dev/src/lessons/thinking-in-react/usestate.md

-# useState
+# `useState`

 ## Understanding the `useState` Hook

-The `useState` [hook](https://react.dev/reference/react) (we will go deeper in hooks a un future lessons) is a function that lets you add React state to your functional components.
+The `useState` [hook](https://react.dev/reference/react) (we will go deeper into hooks a un future lessons) is a function that lets you add React state to your functional components.

 Here is a simple counter component that uses the `useState` hook: